tnc-ca-geo/animl-ml/README.md

 #### Step 3: Add SSM params

-The [animl-api](https://github.com/tnc-ca-geo/animl-api) uses SSM parameters to map the deployed model endpoint names to config variables.
+The [animl-api](https://github.com/tnc-ca-geo/animl-api) uses SSM parameters to map the deployed model endpoint names to config variables referenced at runtime.
 You will need to create 2 new parameters (one for `dev` and one for `prod`) for each of the endpoints you deployed.
-So if you deployed one endpoint for batch inference and one for real-time inference, you'll need to create 4 new parameters total following the naming convention below:
+So if you deployed one endpoint for batch inference and one for real-time inference, you'll need to create a total of 4 new parameters following the naming convention below:

 | Parameter Name                            | Parameter Value                                   |
 | ----------------------------------------- | ------------------------------------------------- |